martinsolent/github_profile_2020/README.md

 **Don't:**
 1. Sensitive Information: Avoid including sensitive personal information such as your home address, phone number, or personal email address.

-1. C**onfidential Code:** Refrain from uploading proprietary or confidential code to public repositories.
+1. **Confidential Code:** Refrain from uploading proprietary or confidential code to public repositories.
 Be mindful of intellectual property rights and confidentiality agreements.

 1. **Incomplete or Untidy Repositories:** Keep your repositories organised and well-documented.
 Avoid leaving unfinished or messy projects on your profile.